 Another responsibility I had working on the PremiumBeat platform was to select imagery for the monthly marketing emails and thumbnails for the Collections page on premiumbeat.com, helping ensure brand cohesion.

-Below are a few examples of the monthly PremiumBeat newsletters that customers received in 2021.
+Examples of the monthly PremiumBeat newsletters that customers received in 2021.

 Our team shortly focused on user research as our insights were outdated.
 We concentrated our research plan on customers’ workflows to better understand their music search behaviours and their expectations from the PremiumBeat platform.
 Our Product Manager and I conducted a series of 5 user interviews, which helped us draw insights and design new core personas for the UX and Marketing teams to refer to.

-Those new insights also allowed us to prioritize new features and optimizations to improve our customers’ search experience, like further filter panel explorations on the PremiumBeat search results page or enhancing the visibility of the “Search similar tracks” feature.
+Those new insights allowed us to prioritize new features and optimizations to improve our customers’ search experience, like further filter panel explorations on the PremiumBeat search results page or enhancing the visibility of the “Search similar tracks” feature.

 I also helped prototype a few UI improvements of M.A.X, a virtual assistant that the PremiumBeat team developed during a hackathon before I joined their group.
 At the same time, some efforts were being put into improving our taxonomy.

-Launching PremiumBeat's limited subscription
+Launching PremiumBeat's very first subscription

 My most significant contribution during the 9 months I spent helping the PremiumBeat team was the launch of their first subscription, as one critical insight from our user research was the strong appetite of our recurring customers for a subscription model.